 If you would like to request to listen to the original recordings in the reading room, submit your request in Aeon requesting the specific tape numbers you found in the tape guide of the transcript.
 Instructions on how to do so can be found here.

 If you would like to request a digital file of the original recordings, submit your order in Aeon requesting the specific tape numbers you found in the tape guide of the transcript.
 Instructions on how to do so can be found here.
-Note that a fee will be charged duplication fees for each carrier ordered; the fee schedule can be found here.
+Note that a duplication fee will be charged for each carrier ordered; the fee schedule can be found here.
 If the digital files need to be created from the original tapes it takes up to 60 business days to receive the files.

 The Director of the Oral History collection will need to approve your request before access can be allowed, as all oral history A/V material is restricted.